assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 #### This defines a role against the "wsmysqldatabase" connection which generates credentials with an initial TTL of 1 hour.
 But their lifetime can be extended up to 24 hours.

 ???
+Different roles for different apps or users, different access
 * We specified a number of things:
     * The creation statements that define the capabilities of the userd that are created
     * The default time to live for generated users